 George and Sam's warm friendship turns cold as Sam has an internal revelation.
 Through confrontations about his social situation, George's darkest secret is revealed.

-The hardest challenge of producing this short film was acclimating to the new gear I had the opportunity to use.
-Courtesy to the Eton College Film Unit, I had access to an excellent camera and microphone system that could capture each scene just as I had envisioned.
-However, it took some time to learn how to control every detail of the software and hardware in production, ensuring everything was as good as it could possibly be!
+The hardest challenge of producing this short film was acclimatising to the new gear I had the opportunity to use.
+Courtesy to Eton’d Film Unit, I had access to an excellent camera and microphone system that could capture each scene just as I had envisioned.
+However, it took some time to learn how to control every detail of the software and hardware in production!

-Won Best Original Score at Eton's Summer Film Festival!
+Won Best Original Score at Eton Summer Film Festival

 The Magic Pen (2024)